Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The CWiz_Label Wrapper Class.

-The Labels in the ColorGrid, the Color Graph Labels to the right side of the ScrollBars, and the RGB Color Display Label and all their Click Event Subroutines are kept in the CWiz_Label Wrapper Class.
+The Labels in the ColorGrid, the color graph Labels beside the ScrollBars, and the RGB color display Label are all managed through their Click event subroutines within the CWiz_Label Wrapper Class.

 The CWiz_Label Wrapper Class Module Event Procedure Code is given below: